-Fall 2016 Episcopal Campus Ministry Fellowship Dinners.
-ECM Fall Fellowship Dinners will be September 11, October 2, and November 13.
+Fall 2016 Campus Ministry.
+ECM Fall Fellowship Dinner will be November 13.
 We will gather at 5:00 pm and start dinner at 5:30 pm at the home of Kris McCusker.
 All Episcopal college students in Rutherford County are welcome.
 Please RSVP to Tanya Garrett.
 We are also seeking volunteers to make food.
 If interested in making food, please contact Kris McCusker.

 Newcomers.
 If you are a newcomer and desire to become a member of St. Paul's please call the church office to schedule an appointment with Fr.
 Polk or Fr.
 Colin.